KhaledYusuf196/Asteroids/README.md

 ## Player

-score: inceases when player hit an asteroid. score value for asteroid hit can be set from Assets\ScriptableObjects\Variables\HitScore
+score: inceases when player hit an asteroid. score value for asteroid hit can be set from (_BigAsteroidScore, _MediumAsteroidScore, _SmallAsteroidScore) in Assets\ScriptableObjects\Variables

 lives: Number of tries player can play the game. lives reduces when spaceship is hit by an asteroid.
 Max number of lives can be set from Assets\ScriptableObjects\Variables\MaximumLives